• Skip to primary navigation

 2. Please check the dates with us first

-We’ll reply with a positive response to go ahead and book the flights or offer you some alternative dates to come over for your dental treatment abroad.
+We’ll reply positively to go ahead and book the flights or offer you some alternative dates to come over for your dental treatment abroad.

-If you’re planning to potentially have dental treatment done on your first visit to us to save an extra visit, then please do allow for an overnight stay. and if it’s a full mouth reconstruction, then please allow 3-4 days with us.
+If you’re planning to potentially have dental treatment done on your first visit to us to save an extra visit, please allow an overnight stay.
+And if it’s a full mouth reconstruction, please allow 3-4 days with us.

 (you can see the timelines for various types of dental treatments abroad here)